-A guide to monthly public sector finance statistics is available on the ONS website.
+A methodology guide (360.3 Kb Pdf) is available on the ONS website.
 It explains the concepts and measurement of the monthly data, plus those previously published, and gives some long runs of historical data.
 The following background notes provide further information regarding the monthly data.

 The current budget is defined as net saving plus receipts of capital taxes, using National Accounts concepts as set out in the European System of Accounts 1995 (ESA95).
 For central government, monthly estimates of the current budget are obtained directly from data on transactions in current receipts and expenditures.
 For local government and public corporations, the current budget is obtained by subtracting net borrowing from an estimate of net investment.
 Net borrowing is consistent with the definitions in ESA95; procedures for calculating it are discussed in the methodological guide.
 Net investment is defined as investment less depreciation.
 Investment is capital formation (acquisition of fixed assets, stocks and valuables net of any sales) plus net payments of capital grants.